 SKH 116 256.824.2285 laurel.long@uah.edu

-Equity Intake Officer:
+Education and Resource Specialist:

-Brandie Roberts
+Katie Greene

-256.824.4611 SSB 320E brandie.roberts@uah.edu
+256.824.4611 SSB 320E Katie.greene@uah.edu

 Reports can also be made to any Responsible Reporting Official listed in Section I above, who shall forward them to the Title IX Coordinator.
 If the person to whom a Report normally would be made is the Respondent, the Report may be made to another Responsible Reporting Official.